 - Saturday 16th November: BISA conference, Day 2

 An optional Training Day in UCD and RTÉ, focussing on cultural podcasting and making documentaries.
 Maximum capacity: 15 persons per session (limit of one attendee per institution).
+The Training Day is now fully booked, sorry.

 10.15 - 1200 at University College Dublin, Belfield, Dublin 4